dwysocki/gracedb-server/admin_doc/source/new_gracedb_instance.rst

 "internet site; mail is sent and received directly using SMTP." and 2) remove ``::1`` from the list of listening addresses.
 (The latter seems to be necessary, as I've observed that the exim4 server hangs if it tries to listen on ``::1``.)
+Also check that the system FQDN appears correctly.

 Next, set up the embedded discovery service.
 Download from::